-5 Tips That Will Make Trick or Treating With a Chronic Illness Less Frightening
+5 Tips That Will Make Trick or Treating With Chronic Pain Less Painful

 Halloween can be a frightful time, especially for the chronically ill.
 We may not be afraid of ghosts and goblins, but we do fear the pain and fatigue that we will experience while and after we take our kids trick or treating.
 When my daughter was a wee one, I feared not having the strength to walk the neighborhood with her or having my body give out before we arrived home.
 I worried about how many days my body would need to recover afterwards.
 Done fearing Halloween and the beating my body was in for, I made some changes.
 Here are the changes that I made and how they can help you too!

 So what if you can’t walk your children around the neighborhood?
 Use a mobility aid!
 Because it is Halloween, you can work a wheelchair or walker into your costume, or better yet use something different like a bike or have your family push you around in a wheelbarrow.
 Don’t want to use a mobility aid and are worried about how far you will be able to walk?
 Take your car and park at the end of the streets you plan to visit.
 This way if your body begins to wear out you will only have a short walk to your car and can get home without extra pain.

 Walking around the neighborhood isn’t always the best option.
 There are many reasons for this such as; uneven or lack of pavement or sidewalks, distance between homes, or having to go up and down hills.
 By taking your children to a local church or community held event you will have less walking between stations where candy is being dispersed and a better chance of having a smooth or flat surface to move about on.
 Your vehicle will also be close by and many local events have areas for guests to sit and rest.